Tems-py/Discord-Python-Ticket-System/README.md

 ✅ -> Claim the ticket (*The creator of the ticket cant claim it*)

-⛔ -> Mention every supporter (Does not do anything right now - I'm at it right now!)
+⛔ -> Mention every supporter (Does not do anything right now - I'm at it!)

 🔒 -> Close the ticket - the channel will be delete after 10 seconds and send a message in the ``ticket-log`` channel.